rwilt/coachable-frontend/README.md

 <h1>Coachable</h1>
 <h4>interview for fun, get hired for real!</h4>

 <p>Coachable is a fun and easy way to become a better interviewer, faster.
-Answer questions and race the clock while being scored on what you say. </p>
+Answer questions and race the clock while being scored on what you say (or don't say!).</p>
 <!-- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts